Zixiangzann/Defect-Management---For-QA-By-QA/README.md

 - Issue Type
 - Server

-And download it as PDF
+Report can be download as PDF

 Supported chart type: Pie,Bar,Table

 User Management

 *only owner, admin account can access*
 Purpose: View and manage user account
 can: